fonamental/academic-kickstart/content/authors/delcampo/_index.md

 superuser: false

 # Role/position
-role: Rosentiel School of Marine and Atmospheric Science at the University of Miami
+role: Rosenstiel School of Marine and Atmospheric Science at the University of Miami

 # Organizations/Affiliations
 #organizations: